ethereum/ethereum-org-website/src/content/eth2/index.md

 If you're here to understand Eth2, we'll dive into why it's needed and how it works.

-If you're already an ETH holder or dapp developer, you don't need to do anything because it will be compatible with the main Ethereum network you use today. **You'll be able to use the ETH you own today in Eth2 once it's live.**
+If you're already an ETH holder, dapp user or dapp developer, you don't need to do anything because Eth2 will be compatible with the main Ethereum network you use today. **You'll be able to use the ETH you own today in Eth2 too.**

 <Button to="/eth2/why-eth2/">Get started: Why Eth2?</Button>